 Home plumbing systems commonly use copper pipes and the prominent reason behind their usage is the low costs associated with them.
 Yes, Copper pipes are very inexpensive to install and are used to keep costs down.
 However, it can corrode with time, leak or burst from freezing and would need to be fixed fast.
 Well, although being cost-effective, copper pipes do require certain skills for repairs.
-If you aren’t familiar with how to repair copper pipes, it is good to get acquainted with some simple repairs tips or engage our recommended plumber to do the job.
+If you aren’t familiar with how to repair copper pipes, it is good to get acquainted with some simple repairs tips or engage our recommended plumber Singapore to do the job.

 Let us have a look at the various copper pipe repairs you can manage at home: